Technical Write-Ups

 Each platform — Syvecs, MoTeC, Life Racing, EcuTek — comes with its own workflow, quirks, limitations, and diagnostic tools.
 Each engine, drivetrain and project in general come with their or unique quirks and challenges.
 I’ve diagnosed ground faults, failing sensors, and improper crank trigger setups all on the same platform.

 This is where the process really becomes valuable.
 These aren’t things you guess your way through.
-These are solved with process, understanding and experience.
+These are solved with a mehtodical process, understanding and experience.

 Methodical Problem Solving